sedlukha/sedlukha/README.md

 ### Hi there 👋, I'm Artur

 - 🔭 I’m currently working at Anextour
-- 💬 Ask me about Next.js, React, github-actions and Typescript
+- 💬 Ask me about Next.js, React, github-actions, storybook, monorepos and Typescript